quxbaz/quick-state/README.md

 # quick-state
 Simple immutable state management library.

-In a sentence, `quick-state` provides a `store` object that can be updated through something very similar to a React `setState` function.

 Like Redux, `quick-state` is essentially an _interface_ to an immutable state object.
 The best way to understand it at a glance is to compare it to Redux.
 See the [comparison with Redux](#Comparison-with-Redux) section.

+In a sentence, it provides a `store` object that can be updated with something simlar to a `setState` function.
+No reducers.
+Direct state management.

 [License](#license).